 Put first aid first!

 Health and safety policy need a simple but effective procedure to follow in order to keep your first aid up to scratch.
 A Construction Safety Inspection will almost always begin with your first aid box.
 Identifying and assessing a first aid box is an important part of keeping your site safe.
 The most important things to consider when assessing your first aid is the location: Is it easily available?
-The contents of your first aid box should be appropriate to your grade of site and, importantly, in date.
-This is something often overlooked by site managers.
+The contents of you

 Fire safety